 - From the context menu, select Run as Administrator.

-Now relaunch the Call of Duty and check if the Dev error 6068 still appears or not.
+Now relaunch the Call of Duty and check if the Dev error 6068 still appears.

 Fix 3: Set the COD Process Priority to High